Social Housing (Regulation) Bill introduced

 The RSH will be required to set up an Advisory Panel which will include tenants, RPs, secured creditors of RPs, local housing authorities, the GLA, the HCA and the Secretary of State.

 The Bill makes a number of other changes to the regulatory regime, including a number of specific amendments relating to extension of some powers to for-profit RPs as well as clarifying that LLPs can register and how the legislation applies to them.
-For profit RPs should read our separate article on the Bill directed at them [insert link]

 The constitutional notification regime has also been updated, with new notifications being required for changes of name and registered office.